Why Consistency Is Key On LinkedIn

 LinkedIn prefers daily posting, a maximum of twice, but consistency is more important than frequency.
 As long as you aren’t spamming your network, regularly posting 2-3 times a week on the same days is better than sporadically sprinkling in bursts of many posts here and there.

-The best times to post on LinkedIn are 8am-10am & 5pm-6pm Tuesday & Thursday, as a general guide, but posting days and times are not a one-size-fits-all situation.
+The best times to post on LinkedIn are 8am-11am Tuesday & Thursday, as a general guide, but posting days and times are not a one-size-fits-all situation.
 Your network or target audience may be more active late at night, or at weekends, depending on your niche.
 Plan ahead for when is best for you and stick to it consistently for the best results.

 Don’t forget to stay consistent after you’ve posted, especially within the first hour, then 24 hours, to maximise your reach.
 Create a discussion and interact with your network by liking and commenting.
-Fun fact: comments on a post can boost your reach by up to 8%, and have 4x the impact of likes/reactions.
+Fun fact: comments on a post can boost your reach by giving it 12+ views, and have 12x the impact of likes/reactions.

 Get in touch